-On-Campus Housing Applications for Fall 2023 are now available.
+On-Campus Housing Applications for Fall 2024 will be available starting October 17.
 Click “Apply Now” to submit an application.

 Tour our campus housing from the comfort of your home.